SpinalCMS/.github/profile/README.md

 # Hello, this is Spinal! 👋

 Minimal and beautiful CMS for static sites generators.
-Designed for content marketing teams.
+Designed for small SaaS companies.

 <img src="https://github.com/spinalcms/.github/blob/main/profile/gh-screen.jpg?raw=true" alt="screenshot of the contents overview in Spinal" />